Wilhelm Ehm

-Wilhelm Ehm (30 August 1918 – 9 August 2009) a World War II Wehrmacht veteran and East German Admiral who was Deputy Minister of National Defense of the German Democratic Republic and head of the People's Navy (Volksmarine).
+Wilhelm Ehm (30 August 1918 – 9 August 2009) was an East German admiral who served as a Deputy Minister of National Defense of the German Democratic Republic and the head of the Volksmarine.

 Early life

-Ehm's father was a carpenter who served as an armorer and a bugler in the Austro-Hungarian Navy (KuK Kriegsmarine) during World War I. Ehm was born during his father's military service at Pula, a major Austro-Hungarian Navy port on the Adriatic near Trieste.
+Ehm's father was a carpenter who served as an armorer and a bugler in the Austro-Hungarian Navy (KuK Kriegsmarine) during World War I. Ehm was born during his father's military service at Pula, a major Austro-Hungarian Navy port on the Adriatic.
 He had a brother Hermann, born in 1913 and a younger sister Maria, born in 1921.

 After the war ended in 1918, his family went back to Komotau (now Chomutov), the hometown of his father in Bohemia, which is now part of the Czech Republic.
 There his father served as a municipal employee.
 After the death of his mother in 1931, his father remarried a woman with a daughter and son.

 After eight years of elementary school, Ehm apprenticed as an electrician from 1932 to 1938.
 Later he worked as an electromagnetic radio mechanic.
 During this period he became a member of the Socialist Workers' Youth and the International Metalworkers' Federation.